ioannismavromatis/al-folio/_pages/about.md

 I am the lead back-end architect of the [UMBRELLA testbed](https://www.umbrellaiot.com), supporting multiple testbeds and IoT devices deployed in the northern Bristol, UK.

 #### Research Interests:
 Currently, my areas of interest span around Cloud-native technologies and Serverless Architectures, Cybersecurity for Industrial Control Systems, Digital Twins, and Sustainability for Machine Learning & Federated Learning deployments.
-In the past I worked in the areas f Connected and Autonomous Vehicles (CAVs), Cooperative Intelligent Transportation Systems (C-ITSs), and 5G Wireless Communications.
+In the past I worked in the areas of Connected and Autonomous Vehicles (CAVs), Cooperative Intelligent Transportation Systems (C-ITSs), and 5G Wireless Communications.

 ---
 Developer of the open-source simulation framework **"DRIVE: Digital twin for self-dRiving Intelligent VEhicles"**.